Georgia St. tops UTA 73-64 in Sun Belt final for NCAA bid

 "We are a dangerous team to play because of how we play," Hunter said.
 "What people are doing, they're game-planning for D'Marcus and it's the wrong thing to do.
 I've got good players.

 "That's why I hope whoever we're playing in the NCAA Tournament, they're doing the exact same thing."

 Edric Dennis scored 12 points and Brian Warren 11 for Texas-Arlington (17-16), which has now come within one victory of a trip to the NCAA Tournament in two straight seasons, only to fall short against the same foe.

 The game was a rematch of last year's Sun Belt final, albeit in name only because Texas-Arlington had a different coach and five different starters a year ago.
 Only one current UTA player - reserve D.J.
 Bryant - even played in the 2018 final.

 Texas-Arlington was as close as 64-60 when Warren's jumper went down with 2:10 to go, but the Panthers made enough free throws and grabbed enough defensive rebounds from there on to close the game out comfortably.
-Georgia State coach Ron Hunter started subbing out starters - and hugging them as they came to the bench - with more than 40 seconds to go.
+Georgia State coach Ron Hunter started subbing out starters - and hugging them as they came to the bench - with a minute to go.